JohnEBoyBaby/i.Q/README.md

 THE UNFORGIVEN ... and GUMP!
 Qrumpled StiltsQin "EVERYTIME" YOU OR YOUR 'children' screamed 'BACK THE BLUE MONSTERS INC' or '... and don't be too nice ...'
 I AM GOING TO PUT YOUR MOM AND DAD TRUMP IN THE BOTTOM OF THE PIT FOR YOUR FILTH AND ALL THE 1/2 TRUTH HYPOCRITIC 1/2 HEART CIA HANNITY FILTH SPEWED FROM THE STANK MOUTHS OF YOUR 'law' enFORCEr ill ilk ...
 YOU RICH 2-FACED FILTH ...
 Q on that a while Qtard ...
 SEE YOU BACK 'HOME' ...
 PROMISE.
 "FEELING FROGGY" "OLD MAN" ..?
 PEDO POLICE PENCE 2-FACED "KAREN" "MS. ENVELOPE" http://TimothyCharlesHolmseth.com SENDS 'his LOVE' and says tell 'em TRUTH ...
 FEELING FROGGY "OLD WOMAN" ..?
 JUMP BITCH ..!
 I WILL HAPPILY "DANCE" ALL AROUND YOUR DO-NOTHING WORTHLESS FUQQINQ ASS AND BEAT YOUR FILTHY LYING INEXCUSABLE FAILURE "BIG MOUTH" BACK TO THE PIT "BLUE MONSTER LOVER" ..!
 FILTH ..!

-... get 'me' among your HIGH CLASS 'friends ... then you act real 'rude' to me ...
+... get 'me' among your HIGH CLASS 'friends ... then you act real 'rude' to 'me' ...

 https://www.youtube.com/watch?v=g3hBYTkI-sE